bamadesigner/show-me-the-admin/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Removing margin top change when admin bar slides down to decrease conflicts with themes
+* Removed margin top change when admin bar slides down to decrease conflicts with themes
+* Now removes the <body> admin-bar CSS to help get rid of a theme's conflicting styles

 = 1.0.0 =
 Plugin launch